Cuomo backtracks on sexual harassment probe after firestorm, asks AG, judge to pick investigator

 “New Yorkers see right through this.
 Criminal sexual predators do NOT get to announce their own ‘review’ & appoint who will conduct it,” Ms. Stefanik tweeted.
 “This needs to be immediately renounced by every elected official in NY as yet another desperate Cuomo coverup.”

+Sen. Kirsten Gillibrand, New York Democrat, said the allegations against Mr. Cuomo are “serious and deeply concerning.”

+“As requested by Attorney General James, the matter should be referred to her office so that she can conduct a transparent, independent and thorough investigation with subpoena power,” Ms. Gillibrand said.

-New York’s two Democratic U.S. senators — Senate Majority Leader Charles E. Schumer and Kirsten Gillibrand — said last week that all women’s allegations of harassment deserve to be heard, but they avoided criticizing Mr. Cuomo directly.
+Ms. Gillibrand and Senate Majority Leader Charles E. Schumer - New York’s other Democratic U.S. senator - said last week that all women’s allegations of harassment deserve to be heard, but they had avoided criticizing Mr. Cuomo directly.

 New York mayoral candidate Andrew Yang said in a milder statement that “anyone who has experienced sexual harassment in any situation should feel empowered to step forward and know they can share the truth of their experiences without fear or retaliation.”